Adelaide United FC

-Adelaide United Football Club is a professional men's soccer club located in Adelaide, South Australia, Australia.
+Adelaide United Football Club is a professional men's soccer club located in Adelaide, South Australia.
 The club was one of the eight founding members of the A-League Men and have competed in it concurrently since its formation, under licence from the Australian Professional Leagues.

 Established in 2003, the club was formed to compete in the final season of the National Soccer League after the withdrawals of West Adelaide and Adelaide City, in 1999 and 2003 respectively, left South Australia without representation in the competition.
-Since it's formation, it has remained the only professional soccer club from South Australia.
+Since its formation, it has remained the only professional soccer club from South Australia.
 Adelaide United's home ground is at Coopers Stadium in the inner north-western suburb of Hindmarsh.
 Adelaide United won their first silverware in 2006, when they became premiers of the inaugural A-League season, finishing top of the ladder over Sydney FC by seven points.
 In 2008, the club became the first Australian side to reach the final of the AFC Champions League, being defeated by Gamba Osaka 0–5 across two legs and finishing in fifth place in the 2008 Club World Cup.
 The club won the first edition of the FFA Cup in 2014 with a 1–0 win at home over Perth Glory.
 Their first A-League title would come in 2016, defeating Western Sydney Wanderers 3–1 at Adelaide Oval in front of 50,119 spectators, the largest home crowd the club has played a competitive match in front of.
 Adelaide would become the first club to win back-to-back FFA Cups, defeating Sydney FC 2–1 in 2018 and Melbourne City 4–1 in 2019.
 The club remains the most successful team to ever play in the competition.